4 Days in Seattle: Itinerary for a Perfect Trip

 Distance from Seattle: 81 miles

 Deception Pass State Park is the most visited Washington State Park for a reason.
-With tons of activities like fishing, boating, hiking, camping, picnicking, and beach strolling, there’s something for everyone at this beautiful park.
+With tons of activities like fishing, boating, hiking, camping, picnicking, and beach strolling, there’s something for everyone there.

 Of course, the iconic Deception Pass Bridge makes an ideal photo spot.
 For jaw-dropping views take a stroll across the bridge.
 (There are places to park or pull out.)
 PLEASE be aware of the potential for heavy traffic as this is the only bridge to Whidbey Island.